 In the 1860s there was a push to expand wheat growing into the Mallee country of South Australia and Victoria.
 Before crops could be planted, the land had to be cleared of Mallee scrub – a small species of eucalyptus with large stumps at or below the ground.
 The South Australian government offered cheap land – by 1867 the rental had dropped to a penny an acre – but the difficulty of clearing the scrub led to a very low take-up by farmers.

-The stump jump plough was developed by Robert Smith in response to difficulties he had in ploughing his land at Kalkabury in South Australia’s Mallee country.
+The stump jump plough was developed by Richard Smith in response to difficulties he had in ploughing his land at Kalkabury in South Australia’s Mallee country.
 His plough was exhibited at the Moonta show in 1877 and won first prize.
-Later perfected by Robert’s brother Clarence, the machine had levers that allowed the plough blades to rise out of the ground when they hit an obstacle.
+Later perfected by Richard’s brother Clarence, the machine had levers that allowed the plough blades to rise out of the ground when they hit an obstacle.

 Although Clarence was reportedly among its early detractors, he began manufacturing the stump jump plough commercially in 1880 and the Smith family company continued to produce them until the 1930s.
 However, the Great Depression badly affected the business and the company was eventually closed down.